BlessedSleepSeeker/DjangoProjectSetup/README.md

 ### Can I use/modify it ?

-This script was created for my personal use mainly, but you are welcome to use, tweak and change it however you like.
+This script was created and tailored for my personal use mainly, but you are welcome to use, tweak and change it however you like.
 Open-Source is cool !
-Do no hesitate to give me feedback.
+Do no hesitate to give me feedback or make any suggestions.